exasol/advanced-analytics-framework/doc/design.md

 ### Electing Leader
 `dsn~electing-leader~1`

-In leader election, the UDF instance with the largest id is elected as the leader.
-For this, the sum of node_id and vm_id is assigned to each instance as unique id.
+The leader selection consist of 3 main steps: Firstly, each UDF is assigned a unique id which is the concatenation of node_id and vm_id.
+Secondly, the list of UDF instances are discovered using pycos.
+Thirdly,  the UDF instance with the largest id is elected as the leader.
 Other instances send a confirmation message to the  instance with the highest id that it is the leader.
 If the leader got all the confirmation, it acknowledges them.

 Covers: